Juniper/OpenJNPR-Container-vMX/README.md

 If left unchanged, the compoe file expects junos-vmx-x86-64-18.2R1.9.qcow2 and junos-vmx-x86-64-18.1R1.9.qcow2 to be present in the current directory.

+### riot worker cores

+If many instances are launched, its recommended to distribute the cpu worker cores used by riot by setting WORKER_CORE to different core numbers.
+The value given is the cpu number (not count).

 ### Enable hugepages

 Define at least 1024 x 2MB hugepages or 2 x 1GB hugepages via kernel options by adding